Tec 4 Frank Goldstein

 was sent to Clark Field.
 Frank believed

-that he was the only member of the 192nd on the
+that he was one of the few members the 192nd on

-witnessed men beaten by the guards because they
+Frank witnessed men beaten by the guards because

 friends.
 The beating was given because the